ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 | **NetworkPrivate A** | Private A |
 {: caption="Table 3.
 NSX-T Manager - controller specifications" caption-side="bottom"}

-The following figure shows the placement of the NSX Managers in relation to the other components in this architecture.
+The following figure shows the placement of the NSX managers in relation to the other components in this architecture.

 ![NSX-T Manager network overview](../../images/vcsv4radiagrams-ra-vcs-nsxt-overview.svg "NSX-T Manager network overview"){: caption="Figure 1.
 NSX-T Manager network overview" caption-side="bottom"}